google/fonts/ofl/khand/upstream_info.md

 ## Commit Added (HIGH confidence)

 Commit `1f1d6778d3a940999b543313b2371fa76b16a978` was determined by **tag_match**.
 Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2022-11-09).
 This is the most reliable method.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.ufo) and legacy `.sfd`/`.vfb` archives at the pinned commit `1f1d677` (upstream legacy: .vfb masters in masters/; upstream also has ExtraLight/ExtraBold/Black/SemiLight UFOs not shipped).
+Added an override `config.yaml` in `ofl/khand/` that references the compatible sources only (`styles/Light/font.ufo`, `styles/Regular/font.ufo`, `styles/SemiBold/font.ufo`, `styles/Bold/font.ufo`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.